 - Address: Marella Ave, Kellyville

 The water playground at Bigge Park opened in late 2017 and shade sails were installed early 2018.
 It has a giant soaker bucket, a water ring tunnel and water cannons.

 - Water operates: 10am to 7pm from October to March.
 And 11am to 4pm from April to September.

 9Nurragingy Reserve | Doonside

-This lovely Reserve contains picnic shelters, natural bushland, beautiful Chinese Gardens, waterfall, duck pond, a water playground and three other playgrounds.
+Nurragingy Reserve is a lovely spot to visit year round!
+There’s picnic shelters, natural bushland, beautiful Chinese Gardens, waterfall, duck pond, a water playground and three other playgrounds.